amckay/ModelUtils.jl/README.md

 See `RBC.jl` for a minimal example of usage.

-## Julia version compatibility

-I recently upgraded to Julia 1.11 and noticed that the optimal policy calculation no longer works.
-I will try to fix that soon.
-In the meantime, I have been using Julia 1.9.4.

 ## Endogenous and exogenous variables

 The model variables are stored in the vectors `X` and `E` and we want to be able to easibly reference specific parts of these vectors.
 Suppose we have three endogenous variables: `y`, `p`, and `i`, we then define a data type `Vars` to identify our endogeous variables using the macro